Proryanator/encoder-benchmark/README.md

 A nice cross-platform tool to test your SSD's sequential read speeds: <a href='https://www.jazzdiskbench.com/'>Jazz Disk Bench</a>

+Note: the tool _does_ support selecting a specific GPU in your system if you have more than one, but you may experience PCI bottlenecking for GPU's not in the primary slot.

 ### Important notes about your system

 - do make sure your SSD drive in Windows does _not_ have drive compression enabled.
 This can severely affect your